mipu8362/Time-Series-Analysis-in-Python/README.md

 ### Working/Goals:
   * Incorporate "news" data to create a Time Series Analysis of Media trends for the AK-47 (2013-2018).
   * Explore the relationship (if any) between Google interest and Media interest in the AK-47.
 What is the overall trend?

+### Update:
+Incorporating the GDELT "News" Data and full analysis is contained in.